 LOST MAPLES STATE NATURAL AREA: PRISTINE HILL COUNTRY

-Straddling the Bandera and Real County line in the Texas Hill Country is the Lost Maples State Natural Area.
+Straddling the Bandera and Real County line in the Hill Country is the Lost Maples State Natural Area.
 For five decades, Lost Maples has defined the very best of the natural wonder the region has to offer.
 Backroads Reservations is proud to offer this overview of Lost Maples to all potential visitors to the Hill Country.
+The allure of this natural space makes Lost Maples Texas Hill Country's most popular relaxation spot!

 Anthropological and historical records show that the Lost Maples area had been inhabited by humans since prehistoric times.
 Luckily, however, throughout its history, the human habitation that took place had been low-impact—that is to say, no irreversible harm was done to the land, wildlife, or plant life indigenous to what we now know as the Texas Hill Country.
 Small Spanish colonies, Native American settlements, and ranching were prominent in the area during its more modern history (from the 17th century forward), leaving it more or less untouched and in its natural state.